4 communication skills for leaders

 2. Painting a picture of the future

-Equally, you do need to have some answers.
-As a leader you need to be able to articulate a compelling vision of where your organisation is going, in order to inspire and engage your people to work together to get there.
 It is the skill of the leader to make that future as clear and easy to understand as possible, so that people know where they are going.
 You can then support them to work out the details of what they can do to contribute to that future, empowering them to make decisions within the framework of the picture you have painted.

-3. Prepared to have difficult conversations when they’re needed
+3. Prepared to have difficult conversations when they’re needed (and be kind)

-Another communication skill demonstrated by successful leaders is the ability to have the tricky conversations, as well as the easy ones.
 Sometimes an individual or department will be underperforming; sometimes funding will run out; sometimes difficult decisions have to be taken.
-Shying away from discussing these issues is not a helpful or healthy approach.
+Shying away from discussing these issues is not a helpful, healthy or kind approach.
 Avoiding difficult conversations, especially about things that everyone knows are going on, communicates the message that you are not interested or are not up to the leader’s job.
 This does not contribute to a successful organisation.

 4. Being authentic

-When I was looking for a primary school for my daughter, I visited all the local schools to get a feel for them.
+Many years ago when I was looking for a primary school for my daughter, I visited all the local schools to get a feel for them.
 At one school, I was shown around by a head teacher who greeted every child in the corridor by name; a nice touch you might think, showing he knew all his pupils.
-Except that the bewildered, slightly concerned look on every child’s face told me that this was an unusual occurrence that they did not normally experience.
-The inauthenticity of trying to pretend he was more involved than he was did not land well – with me or the children.

 For your employees to trust you and want to engage with you, it’s important that you are consistent and genuine in the way you communicate with them.
 They will quickly put up barriers between you if you don’t.

 What leadership communication skills would you add to this list?
 How do your leaders communicate?
 If you would like help in developing their – or your – skills, please get in touch.
+Better communication skills = better organisational resilience.

 Until next time